ninnemana/goengine/README.md

 # GoEngine Boilerplate

-GoEngine Boilerplate is combination of serveral different repositories, some made for some not.
+GoEngine Boilerplate is combination of serveral different repositories, some made for Go some not.

 The project is built using routes.go for Sinatra/ExpressJS style routing on the Google App Engine PaaS.
 HTML Structure and design using h5bp and Twitter Bootstrap.
 The javascript component incorporates RequireJS for dependency management.